Anchorages

 Anchoring tips

 Commercial fishers maintain most anchorages and stern lines.
 As a courtesy, make VHF radio contact with the fishers if they are in the area to avoid overcrowding, especially during peak times.
-See our User's Guide to the Fiordland Marine Area for more information about radio communications.
+See our Fiordland by Sea guide for more information about radio communications.

 Anchor lines